xiaoxianyu-office/mm/skills/mechanics/cancelevent.md

 -   ~onShoot (Requires Crucible for a bow / crossbow if the caster is a player)
 -   ~onUse (Requires Crucible)
 -   ~onConsume (Requires Crucible)

+> This is not a complete list, and other triggers may work too, the ones listed here are just the confirmed ones

+## Attributes
+> *This mechanic has no attributes*

 ## Examples